When a tenancy’s coming to an end, both landlords and tenants can help things go smoothly before and on the final day of the tenancy.

 The landlord should bring a bond refund form to the final inspection.
 It’s useful for the tenant to also bring one in case the landlord forgets.

 A landlord and tenant should only sign a bond refund form if they agree with what’s written on it.
 A landlord should not ask their tenant to sign a blank form, and a tenant should not sign a blank form.

-Refunding bond as more on filling out the form, as well as what to do if both parties can’t agree on how the bond should be refunded.
+Refunding bond has more information on filling out the form, as well as what to do if both parties can’t agree on how the bond should be refunded.

 Things for landlords to consider

 Remember that tenancy days start and end at midnight.
 Don’t demand tenants to leave before midnight on the last day of a tenancy, try to negotiate a time that works for both of you.

 - Do a property inspection a few weeks before the final day of the tenancy.
 Then you can ask the tenant to sort out anything they need to before they leave (for example, fix any damage they’ve caused).

 - Next, write to the tenant.
 Tell them in writing how much rent they still need to pay and what their responsibilities are at the end of the tenancy.
 Let them know a final property inspection needs to take place before the bond is refunded.

 - Take copies of the key tenancy documents with you to the final inspection in case they’re needed.
 This includes the tenancy agreement, the initial property inspection report, and a rent summary.

 - If the tenant’s left any items behind, photograph it and make a detailed list.
 Follow the correct legal procedure for dealing with abandoned goods.